texfaq/texfaq.github.io/FAQ-i18nbib.md

 [`bibgerm`](https://ctan.org/pkg/germbib) package) co-operates with [`babel`](https://ctan.org/pkg/babel) to control the language of presentation of citations (potentially at the level of individual items).
-The package has a built-in set of languages it ''knows about'', but the documentation includes instructions on defining commands for other languages.  [`Babelbib`](https://ctan.org/pkg/Babelbib) comes with its own set of bibliography styles, which could be a restriction if there wasn't also a link from [`custom-bib`](https://ctan.org/pkg/custom-bib).
+The package has a built-in set of languages it "knows about", but the documentation includes instructions on defining commands for other languages.  [`Babelbib`](https://ctan.org/pkg/Babelbib) comes with its own set of bibliography styles, which could be a restriction if there wasn't also a link from [`custom-bib`](https://ctan.org/pkg/custom-bib).